Next monitoring will be held on line of confrontation of troops

 Baku.
-24 January.
-REPORT.AZ/ On January 25, 2018, the Office of the Personal Representative of the OSCE Chairperson-in-Office in accordance with its mandate plans to conduct the next ceasefire monitoring exercise on the LOC, in the territory Goranboy region.
+20 December.
+REPORT.AZ/ On 21 December 2016, the Office of the Personal Representative of the OSCE Chairperson-in-Office, in accordance with its mandate, plans to conduct the next ceasefire monitoring exercise on the Azerbaijan and Armenia state border in the direction of Qazakh region.

-The Personal Representative`s field assistants Ghenadie Petrica and Martin Schuster will carry out the monitoring exercise from the territory of Azerbaijan.
+The Personal Representative's field assistants Jiri Aberle and Simon Tiller will carry out the monitoring exercise from the territory of Azerbaijan.

-The Personal Representative Andrzej Kasprzyk, his field assistants Mihail Olaru and Ognjen Jovic will carry out the monitoring exercise on the territory of the Republic of Azerbaijan occupied and controlled by the armed forces of Armenia.
+The Personal Representative's field assistants Ghenadie Petrica, Hristo Hristov and Peter Svedverg will carry out the monitoring from the other side of the border.

 News DepartmentNews Author